DEADPOOL-152006/Vicharak_intern/README.md

 # ⚡ Hardware-Accelerated Smart Spell-Checking Keyboard

 This project implements a hybrid hardware-software system using an **RP2040 Microcontroller** and a **Shrike-Lite FPGA**.
-It acts as a "Smart Keyboard" that intercepts misspelled words, corrects them in real-time using a frequency dictionary, processes the data through custom FPGA silicon via SPI, and types the corrected sentence directly into your PC as a USB HID device.
+It acts as a "Smart Keyboard" that intercepts misspelled words, corrects them in real-time using a frequency dictionary, processes the data through custom FPGA silicon via SPI, and types the corrected sentence directly into your PC using a custom Python HID Background Interface.

 ## 🏗️ The Architecture Pipeline

-This system uses an asymmetrical processing architecture where the microcontroller and the FPGA do exactly what they are best at.
+This system uses an asymmetrical processing architecture where the PC, the microcontroller, and the FPGA do exactly what they are best at.

+### 1. The Bridge: Python PC Companion Script (HID Interface)
+The Python script running on the host PC is the critical bridge between the hardware and the Operating System.
+* **OS-Level Interception:** It uses a background keyboard hook to silently track user keystrokes globally, completely independent of the active application.
+* **Fast-Typing Buffer:** It utilizes a threaded lock to memorize keys pressed *while* waiting for the hardware processing to finish.
+This ensures fast typists do not lose their flow or have their current word overwritten.
+* **Dynamic Injection:** It calculates the exact length of the typo, fires a precise barrage of `Backspace` commands to clear the error, and injects the FPGA-corrected word directly into the active window.
+* **Context-Aware:** Features auto-launching capabilities and application-specific overrides (like injecting `ESC` to cancel Chrome's Omnibox autocomplete before correcting).

-### 1. The Brain: RP2040 (MicroPython / CircuitPython)
+### 2. The Brain: RP2040 (MicroPython)
 The RP2040 acts as the **SPI Master** and high-level system coordinator.
-* **Spell Checking Engine:** It loads a 512-word frequency dictionary (`top512.txt`) and runs an edit-distance algorithm to find the most probable correct spelling of a mistyped word.
+* **Spell Checking Engine:** It loads a highly optimized 1,000-word frequency dictionary (`top1000.txt`) into its RAM and runs an edit-distance algorithm to find the most probable correct spelling of a mistyped word.
 * **Hardware Coordinator:** It chunks the corrected string into individual bytes, manages the Chip Select (`CS`) line, and pumps the SPI Clock to communicate with the FPGA.
-* **USB HID Interface:** Once the hardware processing is complete, the RP2040 acts as a physical USB keyboard, typing the final corrected output directly into the host PC's active text editor.

-### 2. The Muscle: Shrike-Lite FPGA (Verilog)
+### 3. The Muscle: Shrike-Lite FPGA (Verilog)
 The Shrike-Lite FPGA acts as the **SPI Target** and low-level hardware pipeline.
 * **Hardware Echo & Pipelining:** Currently, the FPGA receives the corrected bytes from the RP2040, registers them into its internal flip-flops, and echoes the final result back across the MISO line on the very next SPI transaction.
 * **Nanosecond Synchronization:** The FPGA operates on a strict 50MHz internal clock.
 The Verilog logic utilizes a 3-stage synchronizer to catch the RP2040's `CS` drop and align the incoming 100kHz SPI clock to its internal domains.